tariq-eden/grants-process/README.md

 ### Data

-- PrimaryData (including the source files we receive from the Data Management team - Raw data from the platform is stored on their team repository).
+- PrimaryData (including the source files we receive from the Data Management team, interview recordings etc.,).
-- CleanedData (source data prepared for analysis - including both platform textual data and any other textual sources such as interviews).
+- PreparedData (source data prepared for analysis - including cleaned textual sources from the platform, interview transcriptions, etc.,).
+- Data Management (records of processes used for managing data within RAT).

 ### Docs (Text Documents)